 Kerry has a proud record of community engagement and support.
 Since its foundation, we have contributed significant time and resources to initiatives and charitable causes in the regions where we operate and the philosophy of positive engagement with local communities continues to be a core value of the organisation.

 As the world’s leading Taste and Nutrition company, we understand the primary importance of nutrition across all life stages and need states.
 Our market and consumer research give us an insight into the different requirements across cultures and geographies and we recognise the challenges presented by hunger and poor nutrition.

-Project Leche is a pioneering three-year partnership between Kerry and the United Nations World Food Programme (WFP), the leading humanitarian organisation fighting hunger worldwide, that leverages our dairy heritage and nutritional capabilities to ensure that more sustainable dairy products are included in WFP’s school meals programme for children, in the Dry Corridor region of Honduras.
+Project Leche was a pioneering three-year partnership between Kerry and the United Nations World Food Programme set up in 2016, to ensure that more sustainable dairy products were included in WFP’s school meals programme for children, in the Dry Corridor region of Honduras.

-Kerry has provided extensive nutritional, agricultural, quality and processing expertise together with a direct financial contribution.
+Kerry provided extensive nutritional, agricultural, quality and processing expertise together with a direct financial contribution of $750,000.
 The programme has made a real difference to the children and the Project Leche farmers and their community.

 - 7,600 children in 178 schools benefitted from nutritionally enhanced meals